Religion in Oman: Islam

 Around 95.9% of Oman's population is Muslim, of which 45% follow Ibadism.
 An estimate recorded around 45% following Sunni Islam while the other 5% identifying as Shia Muslims.
-The rest are of other faiths such as Hinduism or Christianity.
+The rest are of other faiths, such as Hinduism or Christianity.

 Other religions

 The Shiva temple in Old Muscat is one of the oldest Hindu temples in the Middle East.

 Virtually all non-Muslims in Oman are foreign workers.

 Oman has communities of Indian Hindu residents.
 Muscat has two Hindu temples.
 One of them is over a hundred years old.
 There is a significant Sikh community in Oman.
 Though there are no permanent gurdwaras, many smaller ones in makeshift camps exist and are recognised by the government.
 The Government of India had signed an accord in 2008 with the Omani government to build a permanent gurdwara but as of now, little progress has been made.

 Christian communities are centered in the major urban areas of Muscat, Sohar and Salalah.
-These include Catholic, Eastern Orthodox and various Protestant congregations, organizing along linguistic and ethnic lines.
+These include Catholic, Eastern Orthodox and various Protestant congregations, organized along linguistic and ethnic lines.
 More than 50 different Christian groups, fellowships and assemblies are active in the Muscat metropolitan area, formed by migrant workers from Southeast Asia.